-In June 1983, the Ethiopian Ministry of Agriculture and the FAO signed an agreement to assist with crocodile management.
+In June 1983 the Ethiopia Ministry of Agriculture and the FAO signed an agreement to assist with crocodile management.
 This was extended into a crocodile ranching programme based on the crocodile population of Lake Chamo.
 A ranch was built, equipped and staffed at Arba Minch.
-It took in its first hatchling in 1985 (Bolton, 1983; 1984; 1986; 1987).
-The hatchlings collected for the ranch in each year are detailed in Table 3.
+It took in its first hatchlings in 1985 (Bolton, 1983; 1984; 1986; 1987, Tadesse Hailu 1990).
+The eggs or hatchlings collected for the ranch in each year are detailed in Table 3.